MWloszek/dynamixfrontend.github.io/README.md

 <a name="comments"></a>
 ### Comments
 When in doubt, always comment.
-Silent comments in Less are in notated with double backslashes.
+Silent comments in Less are in notated with forward backslashes.

 **EXAMPLES**

 Single line comments for a brief note on a declaration
 ```
 .feature-header {
-	width: ~"calc(100% - 60px)"; \\ 60px is left and right padding at 30px
+	width: ~"calc(100% - 60px)"; // 60px is left and right padding at 30px
 }
 ```